dietschc/csc450-group3-capstone/frontend/README.md

 # Frontend readme
-This folder contains the Reace Node.js frontend application.
+This folder contains the React Node.js frontend application.

 To use this application you will need to do the following steps: